needl3/redis-cli-lite/README.md

 - [x] Expand as golang library
 - [x] Support for blocking send due to connection pooling
 - [x] Support for secure tcp
+- [ ] Support for secure tcp on cli mode